Regulations for Study Abroad

 To calculate the weighted average:

-- multiply the numerical mark achieved by the number of credits for that module (for each of the modules to be included in the calculation).
+- Multiply the numerical mark achieved by the number of credits for that module (for each of the modules to be included in the calculation).

 e.g. a student has taken a semester abroad at a French University and has studied 25 ECTS credits.
 The results achieved are as follows: